 This early A-2 was the type used by Thomas Scott Baldwin in his famous “Red Devil” exhibition flyers.

-Please contact Nick Hurley, Museum Curator, by email if you have any information or comments on the Hall-Scott A-2.
+Please contact Nick Hurley, Museum Curator, by phone at 860-623-3305 X318, or by email if you have any information or comments on the Hall-Scott A-2.